MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in.md

 # Sign in users in a sample Node.js web application

-This how-to guide uses a sample Node.js web application to show you how to add authentication to a web application.
+This guidee uses a sample Node.js web application to show you how to add authentication to a web application.
 The sample application enables users to sign in and sign out.
 The sample web application uses [Microsoft Authentication Library for Node (MSAL Node)](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) for Node to handle authentication.

 In this article, you do the following tasks: